arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ## Overview

 Modbus is an open serial protocol derived from the client/server architecture initially developed and published by Modicon (now Schneider Electric) in 1979 for use with programmable logic controllers (PLCs); since 1979, Modbus has become a standard communications protocol in industrial electronic devices.

-The Opta™, with its industrial hardware and software capabilities and the Arduino ecosystem tools such as the Arduino IDE and its libraries, can implement this communications protocol.
-In this tutorial, we will learn how to implement this communications protocol over RS485 between two Opta™ devices.
+The **Opta™**, with its industrial hardware and software capabilities and the Arduino ecosystem tools such as the Arduino IDE and its libraries, can implement this communications protocol.
+In this tutorial, we will learn how to implement this communications protocol over RS-485 between two Opta™ devices.

 ## Goals

-- Learn how to use the Modbus RTU communication protocol over RS485 between two Opta™ devices
+- Learn how to use the Modbus RTU communication protocol over RS-485 interface between two Opta™ devices

 ### Required Hardware and Software

 ### Hardware Requirements

-- [Opta™](https://store.arduino.cc/pages/opta) with RS485 support (x2)
+- [Opta™ PLC](https://store.arduino.cc/pages/opta) with RS485 support (x2)
-- Wires with similar specs: STP/UTP 24-18AWG (Unterminated)/22-16AWG (Terminated) 100-130Ω rated cable for RS485 connection (x3)
 - 12VDC/1A DIN rail power supply (x1)
 - USB-C® cable (x1)
+- Wires with similar specs: STP/UTP 24-18AWG (Unterminated)/22-16AWG (Terminated) 100-130Ω rated cable for RS485 connection (x3)

 ### Software Requirements